Using the Innr app

 First start looking for new devices in the app, than plug the smart plug (SP 120 or SP 220) in the power socket.
 Most times it is found immediately.
 If not, you can reset the Smart Plug by holding down the power button for 5 seconds.
 This switches the Smart Plug off and on again.
 When the Smart Plug is switched on, then the button light of the SP 120 is blue, and the button light of the SP 220 is green.
 Now the bridge can find the Smart Plug and it appears as SP 120/SP 220 in your app.

-No, due to so called “inductive load”, the peak power consumption of washing machines is far higher than the maximum rated power of the Smart Plug.
+No. Even if the average energy consumption of the washing machine is within the power limit of your smart plug, the peak power consumption of washing machines is far higher than the maximum rated power of the Smart Plug.
 This will erode the coating on the internal contacts and eventually weld them together, leading to a defective product.

 It’s likely a range issue.
 You can try the following solutions: – Install more lights.
 All Zigbee certified lights communicate with each other to form a chain (Philips, SmartThings as well as Innr).